tmatofa/quickstart-eks-cdk-python/README.md

 1. Go to the CodeBuild console, click on the Build project that starts with `EKSCodeBuild`, and then click the Start build button.
 1. (Optional) You can click the Tail logs button to follow along with the build process

-**_NOTE:_** This also enables a GitOps pattern where changes to the cluster-bootstrap folder on the branch mentioned (main by default) will re-trigger this CodeBuild to do another `cdk deploy` via web hook.
+**_NOTE:_** This also enables a GitOps pattern where changes to the cluster-bootstrap folder on the branch mentioned (main by default) will re-trigger this CodeBuild to do another `npx cdk deploy` via web hook.

 ### Deploy from your laptop